ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A query MUST be encoded using UTF-8.
-The grammar for queries given in this document assumes that its UTF-8 form is first decoded into Unicode scalar valuess as described in {{RFC3629}}; implementation approaches that lead to an equivalent result are possible.
+The grammar for queries given in this document assumes that its UTF-8 form is first decoded into Unicode scalar values as described in {{RFC3629}}; implementation approaches that lead to an equivalent result are possible.